-The topics listed in skills A1-A17 are taught mainly via lectures, directed reading and laboratory work as part of the core modules associated with this programme.
+The topics listed in skills A1-A15 are taught mainly via lectures, directed reading and laboratory work as part of the core modules associated with this programme.
 Learning is reinforced via tutorials (in Part I), project work (particularly in the final year project), coursework and problems classes.

-Assessment methods
+Assessment Methods

-The topics listed in skills A1-A17 are assessed via a range of assessment methods.
+The topics listed in skills A1-A15 are assessed via a range of assessment methods.
 Assessment in the first and second year is a mixture of unseen written examinations, marked problem-based coursework and laboratory work.
-In the third year assessment is mainly by examination, although laboratory-based, computer-based and dissertation modules will use different assessment methods, as appropriate.
-In the fourth year of the programme laboratory work is replaced by a project which involves continuous assessment, written reports and an oral examination.
+For the BSc programme, in the third year assessment is mainly by examination; laboratory work is replaced by a project which involves continuous assessment, written reports and an oral examination.